An environment that’s deployed. See how to deactivate an environment.

 If you’re using a deprecated version, you should upgrade to a supported version as soon as possible.

 Drush is a command-line shell and scripting interface for Drupal.

 Drush site aliases allow you to define short names

 that let you run Drush commands on specific local or remote Drupal installations.

 The Platform.sh CLI configures Drush aliases for you on your local environment

 You can also configure them manually.

-An environment that’s deployed from the production branch under a production plan.
+A publicly accessible environment that’s deployed from the Production branch under a production plan.